junosuarez/aoc2019/readme.md

 `"foo".to_string()` looks really strange to me, but it works.

 So I ended up using Vectors, which are a low-level construct like an array.
 I had some trouble indexing, so I searched some and I have to do some manual casting from i32 to usize, see https://users.rust-lang.org/t/is-there-a-way-to-allow-indexing-vec-by-i32-in-my-program/15755 .
 I also noticed my println statements aren't output when I run `cargo test` for passing tests, only for failing tests- I guess this is nice for keeping things clean.

+For the second part, it was fairly easy to modify my program to search for inputs.
+The trickiest bit was figuring out how to breaK out of multiple levels of loops: it uses [named breaks](https://stackoverflow.com/questions/22905752/named-breaks-in-for-loops-in-rust), similar to javascript.

+At this point, the program is really inefficient parsing from strings every time, but so be it.